lohhiiccc/Noise-generator/Readme.md

 # perlin noise experimentations
 This is a simple project to experiment with perlin noise.
 The project is written in c++ using X11 for the windowing system.
-There are 5 different way to generate iamges using perlin noise built-in the project:
+There are 5 different way to generate images using perlin noise built-in the project:

  - cloud effects using 2 superposed perlin noise
  - graph representation of perlin noise in 2D